 The more years pass by, the better technology becomes.
 Mass production of electric cars has led to a lower price, when it comes to investment and maintenance, thus the available tax incentives further brought down the cost and made electric cars more cost-effective.

-Since we are at the end of this article, we want to thank you for staying with us until the end.
+Thank you for staying with us until the end.
 We hope the information was useful and made you more aware of why electric cars are such a great long-term investment.
-We went through the historic hiccups of the EV industry and its current tremendous rise in popularity, and the pros and cons of owning an electric car.

 You can now make a better choice, considering your own needs and possibilities.
 There are a few disadvantages to driving such a car, but the benefits are so much more and truly worth it for a cleaner, greener planet.